Technology Research Center (TRC), Room 252B

 B.S.
 Chemical Engineering – Stanford University, 1978

-Chromatofocusing.
 One area of work has involved investigations of the technique of chromatofocusing.
-Our main goal is to overcome current limitations in both analytical and preparative applications of this technique.
-In one particular project, computer-aided design and optimization methods are being developed to optimize the column presaturation and elution conditions so that stable gradients can be formed using simple buffer mixtures and readily available strong-base ion exchangers, rather than the polyampholyte buffers and proprietary weak base column packings normally used for chromatofocusing.
-Such systems are likely to greatly expand the range of applications possible for the technique, including to peptide separations, to high-speed, high-resolution, and high-sensitivity analytical separations performed using capillary columns, and to various process-scale systems.
-In a related project we are developing a novel hybrid chromatography method, which we have termed “displacerless” displacement chromatography that incorporates aspects of both chromatofocusing and displacement chromatography.
+In one particular project, computational methods are being developed to optimize the conditions so that stable mobile-phase composition gradients can be formed without using the polyampholyte buffers and proprietary weak-base column packings normally used for chromatofocusing.
+Such systems greatly expand the range of applications possible for the technique, including to peptide separations, to high-speed, high-resolution, and high-sensitivity analytical separations performed using capillary columns, and to various process-scale systems, such as those using expanded beds.
+In a related project we are developing a novel hybrid chromatography method that incorporates aspects of both chromatofocusing and displacement chromatography and that eliminates the need for a traditional displacer component for accomplishing displacement chromatography.

-Methods for Proteome Analysis.
-Novel versions of chromatography are being interfaced to a mass spectrometer to develop improved liquid chromatography – mass spectrometer (LC-MS) methods for proteome analysis.
-In one project, high-resolution chromatofocusing performed using a micropellicular (nonporous particle) column packing, and employed as a component of a two-dimensional chromatography method, is being interfaced to either ESI-MS or MALDI-TOF-MS to produce a technique that has potential as a replacement for standard two-dimensional polyacrylamide gel electrophoresis (2DE) for the routine characterization of protein molecular weight and isoelectric point.
-In a related project we are investigating other uses of high-throughput, multidimensional chromatography for proteome analysis.
-We are also investigating the use of chromatofocusing as a sample prefractionation method for increasing the dynamic range of narrow-pI-range 2DE gels.
+Novel versions of 2D chromatography are being interfaced to various types of detectors to develop improved liquid chromatography methods for the analysis of complex protein mixtures.
+In one project, high-resolution chromatofocusing performed using a micropellicular (nonporous particle) column packing is being interfaced to either ESI-MS or MALDI-TOF-MS to produce a technique that can replace standard two-dimensional polyacrylamide gel electrophoresis (2DE) for the routine characterization of protein molecular weight and isoelectric point.
+In another project we are investigating novel chromatographic approaches for performing native LC-MS of intact proteins.